 And it’s hard.
 Because sometimes all you need is that long bath.
 And sometimes you need to ignore your exploded kitchen.
 But according to Klassen, taking real good care of yourself is making choices that bring you a life you don’t have to escape.

 It’s important to learn how to be honest towards yourself.
 What do you really need?
 Do you need to have a difficult conversation and are you convincing yourself it’s better not to, because it will put pressure on your relationship, or because you don’t have the time for it?
 That you need to be perfectly OK with yourself before you get to it?
-Make sure you recognize your own excuses.
+Make sure you recognise your own excuses.

 Take a good look at where your fear and stress comes from.
 Is it rooted in the actions of others, or in the fact that you’re not using your vitality to the fullest?
-If you learn to do just that, you don’t need a knight in shining armor anymore – you can take care of your own happiness.
+If you learn to do just that, you don’t need a knight in shining armour anymore – you can take care of your own happiness.

 Text: Marijn Baar – Photo: Rob Potter